-CCG pays 85% of actual childcare costs, but the weekly amount of CCG paid cannot exceed £179.62 per week for one child or £307.95 per week for two or more children.
+The CCG pays 85% of actual childcare costs, but the amount of weekly CCG paid cannot exceed £161.50 per week for one child or £274.55 per week for two or more children.
 For example:

-Number of children in Total weekly cost of Total amount of CCG per week prescribed childcare childcare
+Number of children in prescribed childcare Total weekly cost of childcare Total amount of CCG per week Student A - 1 child £90 £76.50 (85% of actual childcare costs) Student B - 1 child £200 £161.50 (as the CCG pays 85% of actual costs of up to

-Student A - 1 child £90 £76.50 (85% of actual childcare costs) Student B - 1 child £230 £179.62 (as 85% of £230 exceeds the maximum cap per week for 1 child) Student C - 2 children £120 £102 (85% of the actual childcare costs) Student D - 2 children £370 £307.95 (as 85% of £370 exceeds the maximum cap for 2 children or more)
+Number of children in prescribed childcare Total weekly cost of childcare Total amount of CCG per week £190 per week) Student C - 2 children £120 £102 (85% of the actual childcare costs) Student D - 2 children £350 £274.55 (as the CCG pays 85% of actual costs of up to £323 per week)

-6.11.1 Maximum CCG in the first and final week of the academic year
+6.1 Maximum CCG in the first and final week of the academic year

 A student's entitlement to CCG is calculated on a weekly basis.
 A week begins on a Monday and ends on a Sunday.
-This reflects the requirements of regulations 27(8(a)(2017) and 76(5)(2018).
-If a student claims CCG in respect of a week that falls partly within and partly outside an AY, the maximum grant payable is calculated by multiplying the weekly cap (£179.62 or £307.95 as appropriate) by the number of days of that week falling within the AY and dividing by seven (regulations 27(8(b))(2017) and 76(6)(2018)).
-For example, £179.62 divided by seven is £25.66).
+This reflects the requirements of regulations 27(8(a()(2017) and 76(5)(2018)).
+If a student claims a CCG in respect of a week that falls partly within and partly outside an academic year, the maximum grant payable is calculated by multiplying the weekly cap (£161.50 or £274.55 as appropriate) by the number of days of that week falling within the academic year and dividing by seven (regulations 27(8(b()(2017) and 76(6)(2018))).
+For example, £161.50 divided by 7 is £23.07).

-This means that if the student's AY starts in the autumn and they claim a CCG in respect of the period from Wednesday 1 September to Sunday 5 September 2021, the maximum grant payable is £128.30 for one child or £219.96 for two or more children (this is based on the daily amount multiplied by five).
+This means that if the student's academic year starts in the autumn and they claim a CCG in respect of the period from Thursday 6 September to Sunday 9 September 2018, the maximum grant payable is £92.28 for one child or £156.88 for two or more children (this is based on daily amount multiplied by 4).
+If the student claims a CCG in respect of the period from Monday 10 September to Friday 14 September 2018, the maximum grant payable is £115.35 for one child or £196.11 for two or more children (this is based on daily amount multiplied by 5).

-Students continue to receive 85% of their actual childcare costs during the first and final week of the AY (to the maximum amounts stated above).
-SFW should note that there is no requirement to prorate the maximum CCG payable in other weeks of the AY even if a student uses childcare for part of a week.
+Students continue to receive 85% of their actual childcare costs during the first and final week of the academic year - to the maximum amounts stated above.
+SFW should note that there is no requirement to pro rata the maximum CCG payable in other weeks of the academic year even if a student uses childcare for part of a week.

-6.12 CCGs and retainer fees paid to childcare providers
+6.2 CCGs and retainer fees paid to childcare providers

-Some childcare providers request a retainer fee to be paid by the student to retain a childcare place for the following term or AY, even if the student is not using childcare for the period.
-As a retainer fee is part of childcare costs, students who are not in their final year may use CCG to pay for retainer fees charged by childcare providers.
+Some childcare providers request a retainer fee to be paid by the student to retain a childcare place for the following term or academic year, even if the student is not using childcare for the period.
+As a retainer fee is part of childcare costs, the CCG may be used to pay for retainer fees charged by childcare providers.
+Childcare providers usually include the cost of meals they provide in their overall childcare cost.
+If a childcare provider makes a separate charge for the meals they provide during the periods of childcare, these may be paid as part of the CCG.